Béal Feirste: On a Quiet Street Where Old Ghosts Meet

 Present throughout Ireland and the United Kingdom is the Orange Order, whose members are known as Orangemen.

-The Order stands with British Unionism and Protestant rights, and has been a constant source of agitation (and often violence) to the historically and traditionally Irish Catholic population.
-Disclaimer, many say the situation is unpleasantly reciprocated.
+The Order stands with British Unionism and Protestant rights.
+It has been a constant source of agitation, and often violence, to the historically and traditionally Irish Catholic population.
+Many sources say the situation is unpleasantly reciprocated but I am not qualified to determine this one way or the other.

 22490213_10155866525523885_7848809345247311185_n

-Lucky us, we were staying just off Antrim, the main road that leads straight to the Cathedral Quarter, Victoria Square, Donegal Place, and other downtown hot spots.
+Lucky us, we were staying just off Antrim Road, the main road that leads straight to the Cathedral Quarter, Victoria Square, Donegall Square, and other downtown hot spots.

-A near two mile walk wound right through our list of places we wanted to visit, and we saw loads of cathedrals, university buildings, parks, and street art installations.
+A two-mile walk wound right through our list of places we wanted to visit, and we saw tons of university buildings, parks, and street art installations.

-For me, Donegall Place is the quintessential Irish city square full of pubs and cafes, and here the star pub is the famous Duke of York.
+For me, Donegall Square (with two “L”s) is the quintessential Irish city square full of pubs and cafes, and the star pub of Belfast is the famous Duke of York.

 22406103_10155866527313885_4304815608771961864_n